What Calvin and Hobbes taught me about mindfulness.

 But, if you are postponing your happiness to some future moment when everything will go your way, you will never be happy.

 Because your mind is never satisfied with the present moment — it will always need something else.
 Something needs to be fixed.
-Something needs to be acquired.
-Or, something needs to be achieved.
+Something needs to be added or taken away.
+Something needs to be acquired or achieved.

 Your happiness is always just over the horizon.
 And, it will always be just over the horizon if you continue to believe your mind.